mortenlj/dockerma/README.rst

 Releasing a new version
 -----------------------

-TODO: This is the old way.
-After the move to github.com, the pipeline needs to be reimplemented using Github Actions

-1. Tag the new version: ``hg tag v1.2.3``
+1. Tag the new version: ``git tag -a v1.2.3``
-2. Push the tag to Bitbucket
+2. Push the tag to Github: ``git push origin v1.2.3``
-3. Watch the pipeline publish the new version to PyPI
+3. The new version is published to PyPI and Github